-In Class Six there are currently eleven Year 11 students, who work in a range of situations including whole class, collaborative group and individual learning, and working both independently and with adults.
-Most students choose to sit with their peers at a table, but there is also the option to sit at an individual workstation.
-Students are supported by a Speech and Language Therapist, Occupational Therapist, Pupil Support Co-ordinator, Family Liaison Officer, Careers and Transition Officer and two full time teaching and learning assistants
+In Class Six, there are currently eleven Year 11 students who work in a range of situations, including whole class, collaborative group and individual learning.
+Students are encouraged to work as independently as possible in order to prepare them for college; however, adult support is always available.
+Some students are supported by a Speech and Language Therapist, Occupational Therapist, Pupil Support Co-ordinator, Family Liaison Officer, Careers and Transition Officer and two full time teaching and learning assistants.

 Our class timetables can be found in the attachments section on this page.

 We strive to meet the individual needs of students both within lessons and through intervention programmes that develop literacy and numeracy skills and address social, speech, language and physical needs.

 For further details regarding the principles of our curriculum and the courses available to our students select the ‘Our Curriculum’ tile below.
 Select the ‘Our Subjects’ tile for information on the curriculum content within each subject taught at Churchill School.